 Lawyer Near Me

 North Carolina law stipulates there are only two grounds for which you can file for divorce.
-As a no-fault divorce state, any separation requirement is non-negotiable even if a type of fault, such as alienation of affection or domestic violence, is proven.
+As a no-fault divorce state, any separation requirement is non-negotiable, even if a type of fault, such as alienation of affection or domestic violence, is proven.

 Separation

-While separation is required to be eligible for a divorce in North Carolina, you do not need to formally file a legal separation agreement.
-If you and your spouse have been “separate and apart” and meet the aforementioned requirements in accordance with North Carolina legal processes, you can file for divorce once a year and a day from the time you and your spouse were no longer cohabiting.
+Suppose you and your spouse have been “separate and apart” and meet the requirements mentioned above in accordance with North Carolina legal processes.
+In that case, you can file for divorce once a year and a day from the time you and your spouse are no longer cohabiting.

 Incurable Insanity